Department of Physics and Astronomy

 Academic Programs

-In the Dual Degree, or "3+2" program, students earn degrees in both Physics and Engineering.
+In our Dual Degree (3/2) program, students earn two degrees, one in Physics and one in Engineering.
 This starts with three years at SHSU, completing the Core Curriculum, the Calculus and Physics introductory sequence, and a portion of the upper division Physics Curriculum.
-Students then apply to any accredited Engineering program at an institution of their choice for the last two years of degree work.
-One option is UT Tyler, where a transfer agreement guarantees admission for students with a 2.5 GPA.
+Students then transfer to an accredited Engineering program (such as UT Tyler) for the last two years of degree work.
 After completion of the Engineering Degree, credits are retroactively transferred back to SHSU so that the Physics Degree can be awarded simultaneously.

 The Bachelor of Science degree in Physical Science with Secondary Certification is available to students seeking careers in secondary education.